SammithaS/Assignment/README.md

 # Hello-world snap-in(Priority Assigment)
 `Priority Assignment Automation(Hello-world snap-in)` contains code for automating priority assignment.
-It gets triggered each time new work-item is created.
+It gets triggered each time new issue is created.

 **The features are:**
-* Assigns priority automatically when work-item is created.
+* Assigns priority automatically when issue is created.
 * Can change priority in configuration of snap-in.

 ### Tech stack